Ascher History, Family Crest & Coats of Arms

 The name Ascher, which is a local surname, reveals that the original bearer of the name once lived, held land, or was born in Swabia, a medieval dukedom that was in southwestern Germany.
 In the 1st century, Swabia was settled by the tribe of the Sueben who came from central Germany and drove the Celts to Gaul (France).
 After the fall of the Roman Empire, the Germanic Alemans from the north and the Bajuvaren from the east entered the region.
 These tribes were in turn defeated by the Franks under Clovis in 496.
 The dukedom of Swabia was formed in the 10th century.
 It was ruled by the Hohenstaufen family between the 11th and 13th centuries, when the counts of Wuerttemberg took control.
 Two other imperial dynasties also came from Swabia: the Hapsburgs and the Hohenzollerns, who were the Kings of Prussia and the last German emperors until 1918.
 Today, the area is called Baden-Württemberg.

 Early Origins of the Ascher family

 The surname Ascher was first found in Swabia, where the name emerged in mediaeval times as one of the notable families of the region.
 From the 13th century the surname was identified with the great social and economic evolution which made this territory a landmark contributor to the development of the nation.

-Important Dates for the Ascher family
+Early History of the Ascher family

 This web page shows only a small excerpt of our Ascher research.
 Another 116 words (8 lines of text) covering the years 1727, 1762, 1783, and 1880 are included under the topic Early Ascher History in all our PDF Extended History products and printed products wherever possible.